Multi-channel Sound System Textile Interface

 “Tissue, textile and fabric are excellent models of knowledge, whereby knowledge can be understood as a perceptual experience.”- Michael Serres.

 Phase In, Phase Out is an electromagnetic textile interface, performance-specific sound installation, engineered to explore metamateriality via sound, utilizing body and space as holarchic building blocks for emerging structures addressing the constant poiesis of now.
 At its core, the custom built soft machine, textile hardware which allows for the alogogenic properties of sound to be expressed, removing the relevance of tone, pitch or other musical information sound waves can carry.
 Focusing on the relation between the textile structure and the vibrational force perceived via physical resonation, resulting from the energy of matter.
 It is only on and in our body where acoustic waves become discernible.

 The interface consisting of 48 independent channels, presents new sonorous aesthetics via dedicated compositions by placing sound throughout the textile in various geometric arrangements, and allowing these to unfurl and extend into movements controlled by voltage, drawing spatial models of invisible geometries.
 Sonic phenomena are always on the verge of becoming something else, as it emerges, it constitutes space, mediates presence and articulates time.

-Phase In, Phase Out
+Iteration of Phase In, Phase Out at Horizont Gallery, Budapest

-Artistic research were carried out within the framework of PhD research project Soft Interfaces - Crossmodal Textile Interactions at the Doctoral School of the Moholy-Nagy University of Arts and Design Budapest, Hungary.
-Japan Media Arts Festival 2020 - Jury Selection, Art Division Category
+Research and experiments essential to the realization of the installation were carried out within the framework of Judit Eszter Karpati’s PhD research project “Soft Interfaces - Crossmodal Textile Interactions” at the Doctoral School of Moholy-Nagy University of Art and Design, Budapest.